Members of the National Education & Social Studies Department

 - We must ourselves defend Singapore.

 Key Department Programme: A small dose of N.E.

 To spark further interest in National Education (NE) related matters among our students, the National Education and Social Studies Department has been rolling out a fortnightly sharing since 2014.
-The sharing entitled “A Small Dose of NE” (ASDONE) caters to both the students and teachers.
-Each sharing is about three minutes long and is read out by our specially-trained NE Leaders who will share about significant current or historic events happening in Singapore,
+The sharing entitled “A Small Dose of NE” caters to both the students and teachers.
+Each sharing will be about a significant current or historic events pertaining to Singapore.